Home > 3RD CMI-PB PREDICTION CHALLENGE

 Screen Shot 2023-09-25 at 11.02.55 AM.png

-• You are allowed 1 final entry, per account, but can re-submit multiple times (Max: 5 submissions) until the deadline.
+• You are allowed 1 final entry per account, but can re-submit as many times as you would like until the deadline.
 Note that your last submission will be considered your ‘final’ version (final entry).

-• If you have developed multiple modeling approaches and wish to enter multiple entries, please create separate CMI-PB login accounts to manage these entries.
+• If you have developed multiple modeling approaches and wish to enter multiple entries for evaluation, please create separate CMI-PB login accounts to manage these entries.

-• For those utilizing more than three modeling strategies, please reach out to the CMI-PB team via email at cmi-pb-challenge@lji.org if there are any issues.
+• Please reach out to the CMI-PB team via email at cmi-pb-challenge@lji.org if there are any issues.

 • External data is not allowed.
-Participants agree to make no attempt to use additional data or data sources not provided.
+Participants agree not to attempt to use additional data or data sources not provided.